Kootenai County Farmers’ Market Artisan & Craft Guidelines

 - All crafts must be reviewed by the Artistic Review Committee (ARC) before they can be sold at market.

-- The ARC will jury three times during the year.
+- The ARC will jury up to three times during the year.

 - The last artistic review will be held in early October for crafters wanting to sell at the Winter market in December.
 No other reviews will be conducted prior to the Winter market outside the ARC Jury after that date.
 No exceptions.

 - Crafters wishing to sell at Winter market must sell a minimum of 10 times during the regular season, including at least once during both September and October.

 - There is a non-refundable fee of $30 for the artistic review.
 Any approved vendor who does not participate in the KCFMA for one season MUST be re-juried.